Gaza war protests at Columbia University: August 8, 2025: Trustees file charge against union; Columbia recruits external lecturers

 The Trustees of Columbia University filed an unfair labor practice charge against the student worker union, Student Workers of Columbia - UAW Local 2710, for violating the National Labor Relations Act of 1935 by not bargaining in "good faith" with regard to contract renegotiation, citing the union's insistence that the union president—Grant Miner, whom Columbia expelled in March 2025, the day before contract negotiations were to begin, for alleged rules violations in the Hind's Hall occupation of Hamilton Hall in April 2024 and whose appeal Claire Shipman terminated before consideration—be present and participate in the union's bargaining with the administration.
 Columbia also canceled prestigious preceptorships for senior doctoral students to give classes in the Core Curriculum and recruited external lecturers to fill these positions weeks before the fall 2025 semester.
 In an open letter, the union called the administration's conduct "textbook union busting."

-Criticism and allegations of prejudice

-Allegations of antisemitism

-Multiple sources have quoted some Jewish students as feeling unsafe or targeted as a result of the protests.
-Criticism increased when a January 2024 recording of one organizer, Khymani James, saying "Zionists don't deserve to live" was released.
-One Jewish student who wore a Star of David chain said she was confronted by a masked pro-Palestinian demonstrator on campus, who demanded to know if she was a Zionist.
-James apologized when the remarks were publicized in April 2024.
-James said on X: "I affirm the sanctity of all life and the movement for liberation."
-In April, he was barred from campus and suspended.
-In October, he retracted his apology.
-At Columbia, U.S. Representative Kathy Manning described seeing signs calling for the destruction of Israel.
-Freshman student Nicholas Baum described hearing protesters "calling for Hamas to blow away Tel Aviv and Israel."
-Another protester was recorded holding a sign reading "Al-Qassam's next targets" in front of student counter-protesters holding Israeli flags.
+Fall 2025